19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (9) Upon the registration of the strata title plan, the management corporation of the parcel of land shall reimburse the person or persons who incurred any expenditure for the purpose of —

-(a) applying for the issue of subsidiary strata certificates of title for all those flats comprised in a building or buildings erected on the parcel;
+(a) applying for the issue of subsidiary strata certificates of title for all those flats comprised in the development erected on the parcel;

 (b) lodging the transfer under subsection (1);